dbakewel/netbots/README.md

 *   computer 1 has IP address of 192.168.1.10
 *   computer 2 has IP address of 192.168.1.30

-The server is run on computer 1 with:
+The server can be run on computer 1 with:

 ```
 python netbots_server.py -ip 0.0.0.0 -p 20000